nigelhorne/Genealogy-Obituary-Parser/README.md

 # DESCRIPTION

-This module parses freeform obituary text and extracts structured family relationship data for use in genealogical applications.
+This module parses free-form obituary text and extracts structured family relationship data for use in genealogical applications.
-It parses obituary text and extract structured family relationship data, including details about children, parents, spouse, siblings, grandchildren, and other relatives.
+It parses obituary text and extracts structured family relationship data, including details about children, parents, spouse, siblings, grandchildren, and other relatives.

 # FUNCTIONS